niels-slotboom/notes/Submanifolds.typ

   $
   Since we want to attach not just _any_ kind of fibre, but specifically an $n$-dimensional vector space, we impose the additional requirement that each fibre $cal(E)_p$ carries the structure of a real vector space of dimension $n$.

 + _Local Triviality_: This is likely the most convoluted part of the definition, but can also be broken down intuitively.
 What local triviality demands is that _locally_, in some neighbourhood $U subset cal(M)$ of $p in cal(M)$, the total space $cal(E)$ "looks like" the space $U times RR^n$.
-This is the simplest way of "attaching vector spaces to each point"---the cartesian product does exactly that.
+This is the simplest way of "attaching vector spaces to each point"---the Cartesian product does exactly that.
 In more formal terms, "looks like" is replaced by the notion of the diffeomorphism $Phi$.
 Since $RR^n$ is the concrete representation of the attached vector space, we would also like the fibres $cal(E)_q$, $q in U$ to map to $RR^n$ under $Phi$ in a way that respects the algebraic structure---hence the condition on $Phi|_cal(E)_q$.
 The requirement that the @fibrationDiagram[diagram] commutes then further ensures that the fibres get attached to the correct points on $cal(M)$.

 Now that we have defined vector bundles, let us introduce a notion that makes use of it.
 Specifically, we consider so-called _smooth sections_ of vector bundles.
 A smooth section is, intuitively speaking, the selection of one vector in the fibre $cal(E)_p$ at each $p in cal(M)$, in a way that creates a smooth surface in the total space $cal(E)$.
 Such a surface can be viewed as a vector field, since it maps each point on the manifold to one vector in its fibre.